neoforged/Documentation/docs/resources/server/recipes/index.md

 - A **`RecipeSerializer`** is basically a wrapper around a [`MapCodec`][codec] and a [`StreamCodec`][streamcodec], both used for serialization.
 - A **`RecipeType`** is the registered type equivalent of a `Recipe`.
 It is mainly used when looking up recipes by type.
 As a rule of thumb, different crafting containers should use different `RecipeType`s.
 For example, the `minecraft:crafting` recipe type covers the `minecraft:crafting_shapeless` and `minecraft:crafting_shapeless` recipe serializers, as well as the special crafting serializers.
 - A **recipe [advancement]** is an advancement responsible for unlocking a recipe in the recipe book.
 They are not required, and generally neglected by players in favor of recipe viewer mods, however the [recipe data provider][datagen] generates them for you, so it's recommended to just roll with it.
+- A **`RecipeBuilder`** is used during datagen to create JSON recipes.
+- A **recipe factory** is a method reference used to create a `Recipe` from a `RecipeBuilder`.
+It can either be a reference to a constructor, or a static builder method, or a functional interface (often named `Factory`) created specifically for this purpose.

 ## JSON Specification